Last updated 2/20/21

 The cure for the ACX 7-year itch is available to you at the BEGINNING of the project: decide to pay the narrator per finished hour (PFH) instead of using an RS or RS+ contract.

 When you pay a PFH rate at the outset, you can select non-exclusive distribution on ACX and then immediately distribute your audiobook to other platforms, including those that offer your audiobook to libraries.
-You also have the option of exclusive distribution for the first year and then changing to non-exclusive distribution as early as year two.
+You also have the option of exclusive distribution for the first year and then changing to non-exclusive distribution as early as the 91st day.

 As you can see on my RH info page, I ask new clients to pay a 50% deposit after approving the 15-minute sample.
 I invoice for the final 50% after uploading the completed audiobook.
 In cases where the RH and I contract independently of ACX or another platform, I withhold at least the end credits and retail sample until the invoice is paid.
 I encourage other narrators to adopt a similar policy.